March 2026

 Why Two Rounds

-A single round of parallel calls gives you a breadth of views but no interaction.
+A single round of parallel calls gives you breadth of views but no interaction.
 The interesting dynamics in real markets happen when participants update on each other.
 A momentum trader who reads that every macro fund is bearish might temper their enthusiasm.
 A contrarian who sees consensus forming in one direction has more reason to go the other way.

 Round 2 is what makes the output feel alive rather than just a list of opinions.